FleekHQ/fleek-docs/docs/fleek-cli/overview.md

 ![](imgs/fleekcli.png)

-The Fleek API is a command line interface that allows you to interact and control Fleek suite of tools and products.
+The Fleek CLI is a command line interface that allows you to interact and control Fleek suite of tools and products.
 Currently, you can access to our **hosting**  products, or retrieve an API key to authenticate yourself when using the [Fleek Storage JS](https://docs.fleek.co/storage/fleek-storage-js/).
 It is in active development, and we will continue to add the rest of our suite's tools in the future.

 ### **Deployment Location**